gdsec-test/threat-api/docs/DEVELOPMENT.md

 ### Authorization

-- THREAT-??? will provide a library which individual APIs can use to check authorization (using a specified list of JOMAX AD groups)
+* You can use the [util lambda](https://github.secureserver.net/threat/util/tree/master/lambda) tools to check authorization in individual lambdas (using a specified list of JOMAX AD groups).

 ### Standards / Best Practices